strozw/sample-many-rules-styled-components/README.md

 ## Contain Apps

 The following react app renders a CGS (createGlobalStyle) Comopnent with 3000 rules.
-You can experience the improvement in operation speed by checking each operation with the perfomance tab of dev tools of chrome.
+You can see the difference in speed on the Performance tab of Chrome dev tools.

 ### `workspaces/normal`

-use recent styled-components v5 applications
+Use recent styled-components v5 applications

 ### `workspaces/fixed-insert-rules`

-Use [this branch](https://github.com/strozw/styled-components/tree/fix-insertRules-performance-in-TextTag) and use performance improved styled components about insert rules in development.
+Use performance improved styled-components about insert rules at development.
+This styled-components fix was made in [this branch](https://github.com/strozw/styled-components/tree/fix-insertRules-performance-in-TextTag)

 ## How